 For example, Child #1 and Child #2 are always fighting.
 Let’s call it sibling rivalry.
-Such disagreements are causing great distress for the whole family, and so when they are pushed to do therapy, a professional will not ask as to how the fights started.
+Such disagreements are causing great distress for the whole family, and so when they are pushed to do therapy, a professional will not ask how the fights started.
 What the therapist will do is to ask them how to find a solution to end their quarrels right now.
 The solution is not to fight again, especially when it is petty since everyone in the family is affected by them.
 It will take a lot of patience and understanding not to speak ill so as not to cause fights.
-This is the process of focusing on a solution.

 Whatever the difficulties that are challenging a family, there are ways or exclusions that embrace the “seeds” of the family’s solutions to solving their troubles through therapy for families.
-Everyone in the family is participating in creating the goals of this program.
+Everyone in the family is participating in creating the goals of this solution-focused therapy program.

 To understand it, read this article.

-There is no shame in changing and growing, and your work is to have compassion and openness for yourself as a fluid human being, and to allow this process to take place. — Jade Wood, MA, LMFT, MHSA
+There is no shame in changing and growing, and your work is to have compassion and openness for yourself as a fluid human being, and to allow this process to take place.

-With that understood by all members of the family in therapy, the therapist will then ask a question like: What is the ultimate focus of this family as to why you’re on treatment and why you’re working together?
+With that understood by all members of the family in solution-focused therapy, the therapist will then ask a question like: What is the ultimate focus of this family as to why you’re on treatment and why you’re working together?

 By asking such questions, a psychiatrist will then assist a family in creating an imagined scenario of an optimal resolution.
-In that way, your family will look for ways to solve you issues with what you have with them – the value of understanding, patience, care, and love, for example.
+In that way, your family will look for ways to solve your issues with what you have with them – the value of understanding, patience, care, and love, for example.
 Ultimately, with this type of undertaking, a family will reach their goal.
 Treatment is all about visualizing and working towards a solution to benefit your whole family.

 Despite the considerable expansion of models of care that include caregivers, it remains the case that these services have substantial wait times and are often hard to access. — Dillon Browne Ph.D.

-This therapy aims to address the center of the problem and solve it.
+Solution-Focused Therapy: This therapy aims to address the center of the problem and solve it.

-Understanding Periodic Counseling For Solution-Focused Therapy
+Therapy101: Understanding Periodic Counseling For Solution-Focused Therapy

 Visit a professional to understand more about this program.

 Some people visit a psychiatrist periodically to touch base on their family therapy program.
 Nobody is perfect, and at times, families do get into disagreements.
-To keep everything aligned once again, families visit a professional for this specific program two to three times a year.
+To keep everything aligned once again, families visit a professional for this specific solution-focused therapy program two to three times a year.
 One important thing here is to reach the goal every time.
 And while there will be instances wherein a goal may seem hard to achieve, as a family, our focus is on resolving everything.